Gotthard Deutsch: Rabbinical and academic career

 In 1881 Deutsch accepted a probational position as sabbath schoolteacher for a Jewish congregation in Brno, Moravia.
 The following year he was appointed to teach religion at the city's German high school.
 After teaching for six years (1881–1887) at Brno, he entered the rabbinate.
 His first and only charge came in 1887, in the town of Most, Bohemia.
 Deutsch was far from content at his new vocation.
 Soon, he yearned for an academic milieu and the opportunity of satisfying his craving for knowledge.
-While at Most he married in May 1888 Hermine Bacher; the couple had three sons and two daughters.
+At Most, he married in May 1888 Hermine Bacher; the couple had three sons and two daughters.

 In 1891, at the invitation of Isaac Mayer Wise, Deutsch moved to the United States to accept the chair of Jewish history and philosophy at Hebrew Union College in Cincinnati.
 After eleven years of teaching there, he was appointed dean.
 In February 1903, after the death of Moses Mielziner, he was designated acting president of the college, a position he held until October of the same year.

-In 1912 Deutsch delivered lectures on Jewish history at the University of Chicago.
+In 1912, Deutsch delivered lectures on Jewish history at the University of Chicago.
 While speaking at schools throughout the United States, Deutsch was also a guiding force at the local level.
 This included his association with the Cincinnati German Club and in 1909 his election to the Cincinnati Board of Education, a position he held for four years.
 Much of Deutsch's time was also spent as an editor and chief contributor to the Jewish Encyclopedia, as corresponding secretary for the Central Conference of American Rabbis, and as chairman of the conference's Committee on Contemporaneous History.

-World War I position
+World War I

 One of the turning points in Deutsch's life came with the United States's entry into World War I. His lifelong love for Germany had led Deutsch to support Woodrow Wilson's neutrality while aligning himself with the People's Council of America for Democracy and Peace.
 In the tide of anti-German hysteria, Deutsch found himself alone and ostracized.
 He spoke out singularly, sometimes bitterly, against his adopted country's wartime role.
 On 5 October 1917, federal agents and local detectives raided the council's headquarters.

 Shortly thereafter, at a friend's naturalization hearing, Deutsch refused to answer the question "Who do you want to win in this war?"
-These activities and subsequent newspaper headlines led many colleagues and the public to demand his immediate removal from the college's faculty.
+Those activities and subsequent newspaper headlines led many colleagues and the public to demand his immediate removal from the college's faculty.
 Only the staunch support of his students, friends, and leading Reform rabbis enabled Deutsch to continue teaching.